Ottermad/ottermad.github.io/_posts/2023-09-18-QC-Course-Basic-QM.md

 Now, so far this is the same as classical physics.
 We have a system that can be one of two states.
 But here's where stuff gets a little weird.
 In Quantum Mechanics, the states form a complex vector space.
 What this means is that if I have one state, then all multiples of that state are also possible.
 If it also means if I have two or more states then all linear combinations of those states are possible.

-So in the case of our quanutm coin, we don't have just have the two states above we all linear combinations of them.
+So in the case of our quantum coin, we don't have just have the two states above we have all the linear combinations of them.
 So all the states of the form

 $$a\ket{H} + b\ket{T}$$